 Risk data is constantly changing: reporting needs to reflect these changes with automated solutions that can absorb these real-time changes in assessments and reports.

 CyberStrong offers a unique integrated solution with Snowflake that allows users to query data from the cloud application for enhanced risk analysis and reporting.
 Users can also funnel the risk information back to Snowflake to utilize in its research and reporting capabilities.
 Data lakes and CyberStrong’s integration with Snowflake enable security practitioners to do more with their security and risk data with a centralized approach.

 Centralize your Data with an SDL

-Discover what you can with your data lake security information with CyberStrong in this webinar.
-Contact us to explore CyberStrong’s integrations with leading tech companies for enhanced cyber risk operations.
+Discover what you can with your cybersecurity lake information with CyberStrong in this webinar.
+Contact us to explore CyberStrong’s integrations with leading tech and data security companies for enhanced cyber risk operations.